treysclark/Docker-DB-CRUD/README.md

 &nbsp;

 ### Scheduler:
 The scheduler uses a Python threading Timer to make a recursive call to the timeloop function.
 The timeloop function then calls the the read and write functions of the databases.
+The script then prints the three most recent timestamps to the terminal.
 The script also incorporates two sleep functions for a total of a 4 second delay.

 Run the script with the following command: `python scheduler.py`